phallguy/scorpion/README.md

 Scorpion enhances ActiveRecord models to support resolving dependencies from a scorpion and sharing that scorpion with all associations.

+> Consider using a SOA framework like [Shamu](https://github.com/phallguy/shamu)
+> for managing complex resource relationships.

 ```ruby
 class User < ActiveRecord::Base